All Episodes

 He's not letting it go.

-Because you give them an extra week, they'll throw another 15 articles of impeachment out at the president because that's how freaking nuts they are.
+So, and the reasoning is, is you get out of this because you give them an extra week, they'll throw another 15 articles of impeachment out at the president because that's how freaking nuts they are.

 That's not how it works in this country.

-31 years in radio, and now my 24th year at Fox.
+31 years in radio and now my 24th year at Fox.

 An article that shocked me about me.